ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/edit.rst

 Edit Page
 =========

-The main interface for editing your content
+.. rst-class:: cp-path

+**Control Panel Location:** :menuselection:`Content --> Edit`

-In this section of the Control Panel you can access previously posted entries.
-By using the drop-down menus the list can be filtered by channel, category, status, or date range.
+In this section you can edit and update previously posted Entries.
+By using the drop-down menus the list can be filtered by Channel, Category, Status, or Date range.
 In addition, you can select multiple entries using the checkboxes on the right, then either delete them or edit them using the option menu at the bottom of the page.

 |Edit Page|

 Main Display
 ~~~~~~~~~~~~